lisp-docs/cl-language-reference/docs/chap-2/c-e-standard-macro-characters/_c-e-g-b-notes-about-backquote.md

 Implementors who have no particular reason to make one choice or another might wish to refer to *IEEE Standard for the Scheme Programming Language*, which identifies a popular choice of representation for such expressions that might provide useful to be useful compatibility for some user communities.
-There is no requirement, however, that any *conforming implementation* use this particular representation.
+There is no requirement, however, that any <GlossaryTerm styled={true} term={"conforming implementation"}><i>conforming implementation</i></GlossaryTerm> use this particular representation.
 This information is provided merely for cross-reference purposes.